 Combating Scuba Instructor Burnout: From Repetition to Rejuvenation

-By: Nina Horne, PADI Master Instructor
+By: Nina Horne, Master Instructor

 As the allure of the aquatic world continues to captivate the hearts of many, scuba instructors find themselves at the forefront of this fascination, guiding beginners through their first breaths underwater and helping them discover the marvels beneath the waves.
 However, amidst the beauty and excitement of this profession, there’s an often-unspoken challenge that lurks in the depths: instructor burnout.
 This article delves into the potential causes of this burnout and explores pathways to reignite the passion that first drew instructors to the ocean’s embrace.